PMP Certification Training

 Setting realistic goals and milestones is one of the most critical aspects of your project plan.
 If you set unrealistic goals, you’ll likely find yourself falling behind schedule and over budget.
 Likewise, if you put too many milestones, your project will become bogged down in details, and you’ll miss the big picture.

 By creating a comprehensive project plan, you’ll be setting your project up for success from the very beginning.
-A plan will keep you covered regarding what needs to be done when it should be completed, and how much it will cost.
+A plan will keep you covered regarding what needs to be done, when it should be completed, and how much it will cost.

 Example:

 When starting a project from scratch, the project plan is your bible.
 It should include everything from the initial planning stages to project completion.
 Make sure to include milestones, realistic goals, and a detailed budget.
-A comprehensive project plan will always take your project towards success.
+A comprehensive project plan will always take your project toward success.

 If you’re working on a project already underway, creating a project plan is still important.
 This will help you to track the project’s progress and identify any potential problems along the way.